-- Services and incentives to landowners to encourage habitat enhancement and public access on private lands. - 2.
-Assistance and works cooperatively with federal and state agencies with compatible goals. - Information and technical assistance to landowners. - 4.
+- 1. Services and incentives to landowners to encourage habitat enhancement and public access on private lands. - 2.
+Assistance and works cooperatively with federal and state agencies with compatible goals. - 3.
+Information and technical assistance to land- - 4.
 Educational information to the public about habitat and private lands access.